JiaoZhang-Amanda/CS-interview/Database/Database Interview Q.md

 Do a left outer join where the linked field in table 2 is null
 #### How many clustered indexes can you have in a table
 1
+___
+## database troubleshooting
+#### Can’t login?
+This problem occurs if the user tries to log in with credentials that cannot be validated.
+This problem can occur in the following scenarios:
+* Scenario 1: The login may be a SQL Server login but the server only accepts Windows Authentication
+<br> To resolve this issue, configure SQL Server in Mixed Authentication Mode.
+* Scenario 2: You are trying to connect by using SQL Server Authentication but the login used does not exist on SQL Server
+<br> To resolve this issue, verify that the SQL Server login exists
+* Scenario 3: The login may use Windows Authentication but the login is an unrecognized Windows principal
+<br> An unrecognized Windows principal means that Windows can't verify the login.
+This might be because the Windows login is from an untrusted domain.
+To resolve this issue, verify that you are logged in to the correct domain.

+### Can’t connect to the database
+* Incorrect Login Credentials
+For instance, it can be because of the wrong login username and password being used to access the admin panel.
+* Corrupt Databasehe
+WordPress database can be corrupted by a number of things like installing a faulty or incompatible plugin.
+Another likely reason might be that the server that hosts your database may temporarily be down.
+* To **Fix**
+1) Repair the Database
+2) Change Login Credentials: take a look at the database login settings in the wp-config file.
+Your database login credentials may have stopped working because you might have changed your hosting company or some useful information about your database which wasn’t manually updated in the wp-config file.
+3) Fix Corrupted Files